Depression and Anxiety in Development

 Join hosts Emma Nicholson and Chris Wells for Episode 4 with guest Bill Tillier

-In episode 4, Chris and Emma were joined again by Dąbrowski expert, Bill Tillier.
+In episode 4, Chris and Emma were joined again by Dąbrowski archivist, Bill Tillier.
 Bill talked about neuroses and psychoneuroses from a historical perspective and then tied them to Dąbrowski’s views.
 Anxiety and depression were discussed in light of the theory of positive disintegration and their developmental implications.

 Instead of our usual list of links in the show notes, for this episode, we’re glad to share the following notes from Bill.
 The quotations he’s shared are from Dąbrowksi’s books: